fractaledmind/enlitenment/README.md

 8. configure Solid Cache as the cache store
 9. optionally enable the cache in development

+`SKIP_SOLID_CABLE` will skip the entire process of installing and configuring [Solid Cable](https://github.com/rails/solid_cable).
+This process consists of 7 steps, which would all be skipped if you set this variable to `true`:

+1. add the `solid_cable` gem to the Gemfile
+2. install the gem
+3. define the new database configuration
+4. add the new database configuration to all environments
+5. run the Solid Cable installation generator
+6. run the migrations for the new database
+7. configure Solid Cable to use the new database

 `SKIP_LITESTREAM` will skip the entire process of installing and configuring [Litestream](https://github.com/fractaledmind/litestream-ruby).
 This process consists of 8 steps, which would all be skipped if you set this variable to `true`:

 1. add the `litestream` gem